 - Across South Staffordshire there is a strong network of community hubs/centres that frequently double up as parish council offices/village halls and are often a focal point for community events in villages.
-The Local Plan has a role in facilitating the enhancement of such facilities and allocate new community centres where required. - Library services are provided by SCC with a total of 8 libraries in the district at Brewood, Cheslyn Hay, Codsall, Great Wyrley, Kinver, Penkridge, Perton and Wombourne. - Proposals for more self-service technology, greater use of volunteers and community managed libraries form part of SCCs strategy for the continued transformation of its library services.
+This includes the Codsall Community Hub which is currently In the construction phase. - Library services are provided by SCC with a total of 8 libraries in the district at Brewood, Cheslyn Hay, Codsall, Great Wyrley, Kinver, Penkridge, Perton and Wombourne. - Proposals for more self-service technology, greater use of volunteers and community managed libraries form part of SCCs strategy for the continued transformation of its library services.
 This has recently seen the transfer of the day to day management of Penkridge, Cheslyn Hay, Kinver and Brewood libraries to Community Managed Libraries.